By Devana Senanayake

 It is only natural that Natasha stayed connected to her South Asian roots as it is an area hungry for exposure, strong management, and reinterpretation.
 She is currently based, simultaneously, in Berlin and Colombo.

 “I think it’s great that it’s so self-organized.
-I think there’s much more room to experiment, and there’s an opportunity which we need to need to harness and not see as [lacking]” she says of the potential held by the art scene in Sri Lanka.
+I think there’s much more room to experiment, and there’s an opportunity which we need to harness and not see as [lacking]” she says of the potential held by the art scene in Sri Lanka.

 She also singled out friendly people full of interesting memories and personal anecdotes in the Sri Lankan art community.
 Natasha first came to Sri Lanka, the home of her partner, in 2014 and co-curated Colomboscope a year later.
 She is currently Artistic Director of the festival that exhibits contemporary arts and encourages an interdisciplinary dialogue.
 In 2018, the festival ran over seven days in January in several Colombo locations such as the Rio Complex, Barefoot Gallery, Grand Oriental Hotel and Galle Face Green Hotel.